Activiti/Activiti/README.md

 Activiti is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
 Its core is a super-fast and rock-solid BPMN 2 process engine for Java.
 It's open-source and distributed under the Apache license.
 Activiti runs in any Java application, on a server, on a cluster or in the cloud.
 It integrates perfectly with Spring, it is extremely lightweight and based on simple concepts.

+**__NOTE: We moved to the master branch all the content of the development branch that we were using to design and code the next major version of the project.
+If you want to contribute with version 6.x please look at the 6.x branch.__**

 Activiti JIRA: https://activiti.atlassian.net